Move2Hear: Active Audio-Visual Source Separation: Introduction

 \section{Introduction}

 Audio-visual events play an important role in our daily lives.
-In real-world scenarios, physical factors often either restrict or facilitate how well we are able to perceive them.
-For example, a father working upstairs might move to the top of the staircase to better hear what his child is calling out to him from below; a traveler in a busy airport may shift closer to the gate agent to catch the flight delay announcements amidst the din, though without moving too far in order to keep an eye on her suitcase; a friend across the table in a noisy restaurant may tilt her head to hear the dinner conversation more clearly, or scooch her chair to better catch music from the band onstage.
+However, in real-world scenarios, physical factors can either restrict or facilitate our ability to perceive them.
+For example, a father working upstairs might move to the top of the staircase to better hear what his child is calling out to him from below; a traveler in a busy airport may shift closer to the gate agent to catch the flight delay announcements amidst the din, without moving too far in order to keep her suitcase in sight; a friend across the table in a noisy restaurant may tilt her head to hear the dinner conversation more clearly, or scooch her chair to better catch music from the band onstage.

-Such examples illustrate how the \emph{controlled movement of sensors} can be critical for audio-visual understanding.
-In terms of audio sensing, a person's nearness and relative orientation with respect to a sound source affects the clarity with which it is heard, particularly when there are other competing sounds in the environment.
-In terms of visual sensing, one must see obstacles to navigate around them, spot desired and distracting sound sources, use visual context to hypothesize the location of an out-of-view sound source, and look for ``sweet spots" in the visible 3D scene that may permit better listening.
+Such examples show how \emph{controlled sensor movements} can be critical for audio-visual understanding.
+In terms of audio sensing, a person's nearness and orientation relative to a sound source affects the clarity with which it is heard, especially when there are other competing sounds in the environment.
+In terms of visual sensing, one must see obstacles to circumvent them, spot desired and distracting sound sources, use visual context to hypothesize an out-of-view sound source's location, and actively look for ``sweet spots" in the visible 3D scene that may permit better listening.

 In this work, we explore how autonomous multi-modal systems might learn to exhibit such intelligent behaviors.
 In particular, we introduce the task of \emph{active audio-visual source separation}: given a stream of egocentric audio-visual observations, an agent must decide how to move in order to recover the sounds being emitted by some target object, and it must do so within bounded time.
 See Figure~\ref{fig:intro}.
 Unlike traditional audio-visual source separation, where the goal is to isolate sounds in passive, pre-recorded video~\cite{gabbay2017visual, gao2018learning, afouras2018conversation, ephrat2018looking, owens2018audio, gao2019co, chung2020facefilter, gao2021visualvoice}, the proposed task calls for actively controlling the camera and microphones' positions over time.
 Unlike recent embodied AI work on audio-visual navigation, where the goal is to travel to the location of a sounding object~\cite{chen2020soundspaces,gan2019look,chen2020semantic,chen2021learning}, the proposed task calls for returning a separated soundtrack for an object of interest in limited time, without necessarily traveling all the way to it.